Sporiff/resume-markdown/markdown/resume.md

 :   As a big supporter of Free and Open Source software, I try to help
     out with FOSS projects wherever I can.

-    * I am a contributing developer, translator, steering committee member, and lead documentation writer for [Funkwhale](https://funkwhale.audio), and led a project to completely rewrite and rework all documentation
+    * I am a project maintainer, contributing developer, translator, steering committee member, and lead documentation writer for [Funkwhale](https://funkwhale.audio).
+      In this capacity I have contributed new features and bugfixes, and have also led a project to completely overhaul user documentation.
     * I contribute translations to Japanese, English, and Dutch for various projects on [GitHub](https://github.com/Sporiff)
     * I am the primary en-gb localiser for the [elementaryOS](https://elementary.io)